(See also Overview of Arrhythmias.)

 Typical atrial flutter is due to a large reentrant circuit involving most of the right atrium.
-The atria depolarize at a rate of 250 to 350 beats/min (typically 300 beats/min).
-Because the atrioventricular (AV) node cannot usually conduct at this rate, typically half of the impulses get through (2:1 block), resulting in a regular ventricular rate of 150 beats/min.
+The atria depolarize at a rate of 250 to 350 beats/minute (typically 300 beats/minute).
+Because the atrioventricular (AV) node cannot usually conduct at this rate, typically half of the impulses get through (2:1 block), resulting in a regular ventricular rate of 150 beats/minute.
 Sometimes the block varies from moment to moment, causing an irregular ventricular rhythm.
 Less commonly, a fixed 3:1, 4:1, or 5:1 block may be present.

-The probability of a thromboembolic event, once considered rare in atrial flutter, is now thought to be about half of that in atrial fibrillation (unless atrial fibrillation is also occurring).
+The probability of a thromboembolic event is thought to be about half of that in atrial fibrillation (unless atrial fibrillation is also occurring).

-Symptoms depend primarily on ventricular rate and the nature of any underlying heart disorder.
-If ventricular rate is < 120 beats/min and regular, there are likely to be few or no symptoms.
+Symptoms of atrial flutter depend primarily on ventricular rate and the nature of any underlying heart disorder.
+If ventricular rate is < 120 beats/minute and regular, there are likely to be few or no symptoms.
 Faster rates and variable AV conduction usually cause palpitations, and decreased cardiac output may cause symptoms of hemodynamic compromise (eg, chest discomfort, dyspnea, weakness, syncope).
 Close inspection of the jugular venous pulse reveals flutter a waves.

-The diagnosis is by ECG.
-In typical flutter, ECG shows continuous and regular atrial activation with a sawtooth pattern, most obvious in leads II, III, and aVF (see Figure: Atrial flutter.).
+The diagnosis of atrial flutter is by electrocardiography (ECG).
+In typical flutter, ECG shows continuous and regular atrial activation with a sawtooth pattern, most obvious in leads II, III, and aVF (see figure Atrial flutter).

 Carotid sinus massage can increase AV block and better expose the typical flutter waves.
 A similar response may follow pharmacologic AV nodal blockade (eg, with adenosine), but such therapy does not terminate atrial flutter.

-An antitachycardia pacing system is an alternative to long-term use of antiarrhythmics in selected patients.
+An antitachycardia pacing system is an alternative to long-term use of antiarrhythmics and is a rare therapy used in patients with an independent indication for pacing who are ineligible or in whom other approaches to rhythm control have failed.
 Also, ablation procedures designed to interrupt the atrial reentrant circuit may effectively prevent atrial flutter, particularly typical atrial flutter.

-Patients with chronic or recurrent atrial flutter require an oral anticoagulant (warfarin titrated to an INR of 2 to 3, a direct thrombin inhibitor, or a factor Xa inhibitor) or aspirin therapy long-term.
-The choice among the therapies is based on the same considerations as for atrial fibrillation.
+To prevent thromboembolism, patients with chronic or recurrent atrial flutter require an oral anticoagulant (warfarin titrated to an INR of 2 to 3, a direct thrombin inhibitor, or a factor Xa inhibitor).
+The choice among the therapies is based on the same considerations as in the treatment of atrial fibrillation.